Here’s something that can very easily help you get the perspective you need to trigger the ego avalanche.

 There’s a third option: do nothing.
 Let the emotional pain hit with its full force, and resist the urge to defend yourself.
 Let the pain do the damage.
 Stay with it – don’t hyoerfocus on it, but keep some attention on it, and stay until the urge to defend your beliefs dies down.

 Then, take a look.
 Look at the self that was being defended, being created.
 It’s just a narrative, that in some way, is designed to stroke your vanity, your pride.
 It flatters you in some way, which is why you were so urged to defend it.

 Keep proving to your mind that you don’t need to defend your pride.
 Eventually, the whole idea of doing so will seem meaningless.
 You’ll have a higher vantage point to see the self-building and self-defending process in real time.

 The process of ego death is about seeing the tricks the ego uses to make us believe things that aren’t true.
 Which is why “ego death” is a bad term for it: seeing how a magician performs his magic doesn’t kill the magician, but it kills his ability to fool you into believing things that aren’t real.

-Done properly, this should trigger a satori state.
-You’ll feel immensely relaxed.
+Done properly, you’ll feel immensely relaxed.
 You’re not done yet, though.
 Go back to my ego avalanche post, try what I suggest there.
-That should trigger an irreversible process that’ll uncover the deepest tricks of the ego, and permanently rupture its ability to completely fool you again.
+That should trigger an irreversible process that’ll uncover the deepest tricks of the ego.

 Here’s a good (albeit extreme) analogy for this: